 - Canada-Panama Free Trade Agreement

-For feedback and general enquiries on the Government of Alberta’s role in these domestic and international trade agreements, please contact the Trade Policy office.
+For feedback and general enquiries on the Government of Alberta’s role in these domestic and international trade agreements, contact the Trade Policy office.

 Registering an Alberta business in western Canada

-For information about procurement by the Government of Alberta, contact Procurement Services in Service Alberta
+For information about procurement by the Government of Alberta, contact Procurement Services in Service Alberta and Red Tape Reduction.

 Getting Alberta credentials recognized in other provinces

 Certified Alberta workers can get their credentials recognized in other provinces in Canada.
-For more information see Labour mobility in Canada.
+For more information see labour mobility in Canada.